Connecticut Military and Veterans Benefits

 Learn more about the Connecticut Supervised Diversionary Program for Veterans

-Connecticut National Guard Joint Enlistment Enhancement Program (JEEP): The Connecticut National Guard JEEP offers a $500 financial incentive to Service members and retired Service members who provide leads to recruiters that results in an enlistment.
+Connecticut National Guard Joint Enlistment Enhancement Program (JEEP): The Connecticut National Guard JEEP offers a $1,000 financial incentive to Service members and retired Service members who provide leads to recruiters that results in an enlistment.
+Those referring potential recruits will be expected to guide, motivate, and encourage recruits all the way up to the point of enlistment.

 JEEP for the Connecticut Army and Air National Guard, General Order 2023-01